AlexCharlton/chicken-opengl-glew/README.md

 Prints the given `MATRIX` to `(current-output-port)`.

-    [procedure] (m* A B #!optional RESULT)
+    [procedure] (m* A B [RESULT])

 Multiply matrix `A` by matrix `B`.
 If the matrix `RESULT` is given, it will be modified to contain the results of the multiplication.
-If `RESULT` is not provided, `A` and `B` must be f32vectors and the returned value will be an f32vector.
+If `RESULT` is `#t`, `A` and `B` must be f32vectors and the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, `A` and `B` must be f32vectors and the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (mat4-identity #!optional RESULT)
+    [procedure] (mat4-identity [RESULT])

 Return an identity matrix.
-If `RESULT` is not provided, the returned value will be an f32vector.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (translate X Y Z MATRIX)